weareblahs/weareblahs/README.md

 - unifitv-proxy (web server backend for unifi-tv)
 - univod-guide (unifi TV VOD EPG test, used with unifi-tv)
 - xtream-to-url (converts Xtream codes username / password to URL)
+- AutoExplode (shutdown tool, code originally on [SourceForge](https://sourceforge.net/projects/autoexplode/))
+  - the repo is deleted and won't be backed up - can see https://sourceforge.net/projects/autoexplode/ for setup files
 ## Backends for other repos
  - YTTestLabs
    - Grabs YouTube stream from Bernama for the Freeview playlist.
 Based on https://github.com/benmoose39/YouTube_to_m3u.